SuperMaZingCoder/rust-book-adventure/README.md

-# RBE
+# Rust Book Adventure
 This repository aims to be an archive of my adventure to learn the Rust progamming lanuage and become a Rustacean.
-The code here follows the [Rust By Example](https://doc.rust-lang.org/rust-by-example/) site in the Rust documentation.
+The code here follows the [Rust Book](https://doc.rust-lang.org/stable/book/title-page.html) in the Rust documentation.